 Operators should also consider expanding beyond single-service offerings like connectivity, data analytics and security, to become platform or service providers.
 Network fragmentation, for example, means that operators are able to provide their customers with application programming interfaces (APIs), creating a platform that allows them to manage a range of tasks related to IoT deployments.
 This includes interacting with devices, automating orchestration, managing policy and conducting the analytics crucial for efficient network performance.

-Alternatively, operators can develop all-encompassing service offerings for specific vertical use cases.
+Alternatively, operators can develop all-encompassing service offerings for specific vertical Applications.
 Such a vertical service offering can include provisioning, servicing and connectivity that specifically targets key verticals, like automotive, logistics, smart metering and smart cities.
 These resource-heavy offerings could prove lucrative for operators that want to build offerings that appeal to different verticals.
 Indeed, according to the GSMA Intelligence forecast, applications, platforms and services will account for more than two-thirds of the overall IoT opportunity by 2025.

 The Increasing Importance of Converged Networks